MarkNdiema/alx-pre_course/README.md

 My first readme.
-I have done a README update.
+I have done a README update and I need to get this school going.